nikosvlachogiannakis/Paper-Presentation/Presentations/notes.md

 <pre><code class="language-bash" data-trim>
 cd folder_name
 </code></pre>
-- Copy the SSH key(ssh_key) from your repository in GitHub:
+- Copy the link of the SSH key(ssh_key) from your repository in GitHub and write the following in terminal:
 <pre><code class="language-bash" data-trim>
 git clone ssh_key
 </code></pre>